Last updated: November 7, 2019

 Rights to Access, Correct, or Delete Your Information, and Closing Your Account

-You have a right to (1) access, modify, correct, or delete your personal information controlled by TrustedSec regarding your profile, (2) change or remove your content, and (3) close your account.
-You can request your personal information that is not viewable on your profile or readily accessible to you (for example, your IP access logs) by emailing us at firstname.lastname@example.org.
+You have a right to (1) access, modify, correct, or delete your personal information controlled by TrustedSec regarding your profile, (2) change or remove your content, (3) limit the use and disclosure of your information, and (4) close your account.
+You can request your personal information that is not viewable on your profile or readily accessible to you (for example, your IP access logs) by emailing us at [email protected].
 If you close your account(s), your information will generally be removed from the Service within one (1) week.
 We generally delete closed account information and will de-personalize any logs or other backup information through the deletion process within thirty (30) days of account closure, except as noted below.

 Other Important Information